pricingdaycareboardingkennelindiabusiness

 Once you have multiple rate tiers, add-ons, and discounts, you need to track it.
 A notebook gets messy fast.

-I built petboard with payment tracking built in — per-night rates, add-on line items, deposits, discounts, and checkout summaries you can share with clients.
+I built petboard with payment tracking built in: per-night rates, add-on line items, deposits, discounts, and checkout summaries you can share with clients.
+See petboard for boarders and petboard for daycare operators for the per-service feature set.

 More resources: